casper-astro/tutorials_devel/docs/tutorials/redpitaya/tut_intro.md

 ```

 Should the execution of this command return true, you can safely assume the FPGA is now configured with your design.
 You should see the LED on your board flashing.
 Go check!
 All the available/configured registers can be displayed using:
- fpga.listdev()
+`fpga.listdev()`.
 The adder and counter can be controlled by [writing to](https://github.com/ska-sa/casperfpga/wiki/API-Documentation#write_int) and [reading from](https://github.com/ska-sa/casperfpga/wiki/API-Documentation#read_int) registers added in the design using:
 ```python
 fpga.write_int('a',10)
 fpga.write_int('b',20)